Workplace Safety FAQs

 Can machine floor enunciators (sirens and lights) be energized when the red zones have human detection?

-Yes.
-The ECS/Axis solution is a two-fold safety system.
-The blended solution of camera red zone detection coupled with PLC controls allows the PLC to stop the machine in unsafe actions.
-But not all interactions between the machine and the human will dictate a machine stop or slow condition.
-These unsafe conditions are still flagged for human review to understand why operators are forming habits that leave them exposed to future risk and harm.
-Camera based safety solutions are designed to stop both the immediate harm to the operator while also understanding and identifying human interactions that may turn into life-changing and life ending events.
+Our camera based safety solution is designed to stop both the immediate harm to the operator while also understanding and identifying all human interactions that may turn into future life-changing and life-ending events.
 It is the ECS Safety Dashboard that develops the foundation of collecting and analyzing all human and machine interactions.

 What is the smallest system footprint and timeline for installation?